NVIDIA/bionemo-framework/sub-packages/bionemo-moco/documentation.md

 **Returns**:

-- `Any` - The result of the step method call.
+  The result of the step method call.

 **Raises**: